Tutorial

 3. Confirm the github server shows a green status dot.

-4. In chat or Composer, confirm that GitHub tools appear under Available Tools.
+4. Check that GitHub tools appear under Available Tools.

-5. Test with the smallest request: List my GitHub repositories.
+5. Ask the smallest possible question: List my GitHub repositories.

 If the green dot never appears, stop there.
-The most common causes are invalid JSON, an unset GITHUB_PAT, a host version that is too old for hosted HTTP, or Docker not running for the local route.
+The usual causes are invalid JSON, an unset GITHUB_PAT, a host version that is too old for hosted HTTP, or Docker not running for the local route.

 claude mcp add-json github '{"type":"http","url":"https://api.githubcopilot.com/mcp","headers":{"Authorization":"Bearer YOUR_GITHUB_PAT"}}'